-'Basketball Wives' Star Brittish Williams Could Spend 75 Years in Jail — What Did She Do?
+'Basketball Wives' Star Brittish Williams Was Sentenced to Four Years in Prison — What Did She Do?

 VH1’s hit TV series Basketball Wives has earned a reputation of being quite problematic and messy — from allegations of colorism to cast members not actually being wives of NBA stars.
 Still, loyal fans continue to tune in to watch the personal and professional lives of the cast unfold.

-And while it has become normal for some reality stars to have brushes with the law, Brittish’s unknown fate has caused folks to ask questions about her crimes.
+And while it has become normal for some reality stars to have brushes with the law, Brittish’s story has caused folks to ask questions.
 Get comfortable as we spill all the tea.

 What did Brittish Williams do?